 “Well, partner, creating your sourdough starter during the Gold Rush days was a mighty important task for us 49er gold diggers.
 We relied on it to bake bread out in the wilds.

 My dad is a gold miner in the western foothills of the Sierra Nevada, and he might be close to starving out there in the wild.
-Occasionally, I would visit from Sacramento and bake sourdough bread for him and his fellow miners.
+Occasionally, I would visit from Sacramento and bake sourdough bread for him and his fellow prospectors.

 These are the steps of making your very own sourdough starter, just like we did back in the day.